Sablefishes and Skilfishes: Family Anoplopomatidae

 — Keith W. Cox, Bureau of Marine Fisheries, California Division of Fish and Game, September, 1947

-Sablefish are a commonly caught fish by the dory fleet next to the Newport Pier.
+Sablefish such as these are one of the targeted species by the dory fleet next to the Newport Pier.